-It's common that relative and absolute hypovolemic states can coexist in certain clinical conditions as well.
-A patient who's relatively hypovolemic may have adequate volume; however, it doesn't remain or presently exist in the intravascular space.
-In other words, it isn't effective circulating volume.
-Examples include patients with open abdomens, those in septic or distributive shock, and patients who have high temperatures, profuse diaphoresis, large pulmonary secretions, are ventilator dependent without adequately humidified circuits, or have third spaced fluid in the interstitial compartment with massive edema.
+It's common that relative and absolute hypovolemic states can who have high temperatures, profuse diaphoresis, large pulmonary secretions, are ventilator dependent without adequately humidified circuits, or have third space fluid in the interstitial compartment with massive edema.
 Relative loss that's due to third spacing may include those with an ileus, intestinal obstruction, compartment syndrome from a fracture, or an intra-abdominal compartment syndrome secondary to a bleed, ascites, or severe acute pancreatitis.
 Absolute hypovolemia is considered to be measurable fluid loss.
 Examples include but are not limited to hemorrhage, diarrhea, and high output fistulas (greater than 500 mL/day).